dikshadutta1999/STEPin_SeatHeater/1_Requirements/ReadMe.md

 2. To implement various Car Seat Heating system.
 3. To build a simple hardware project.

-## ***4 W's and 1 H***
-## Who
-Anyone who uses car in low temperature.
-## What
-This project is concerned about solving the seat temerature issue by using multifile.
-## When
-Whenever we need to set the seat temperature.
-## Why
-As this project to solve the problem for country's with the low temperature.
-## How
-Implemented using simulide and codeblock with gcc compiler for AVR.

 ## SWOT ANALYSIS

 ### Strengths